 Vehicle manufacturers bankroll CAMVAP because it’s “cheaper and more effective for them to resolve their disputes through the system,” he said.

 CAMVAP general manager Stephen Moody told Global News that manufacturers are never involved in the selection of arbitrators.
-And statistics from its annual report show that claims handled by CAMVAP resolved partially or fully in favor of the consumer in nearly 65 percent of cases.
+Statistics from its annual report show that claims handled by CAMVAP were resolved partially or fully in favor of the consumer in nearly 65 percent of cases.

-Barsoum, for his part, reached out to CAMVAP but ultimately decided to file an insurance claim to speed up the repair process.
-He wanted the work done as soon as possible in order to be able to sell the vehicle, he told Global News.
+Barsoum, for his part, contacted CAMVAP but ultimately decided to file an insurance claim to speed up the repair process.
+He told Global News he wanted the work done as soon as possible so he could sell the vehicle.

-He estimates he’s going to lose around $10,000 on the car but figures that’s the price of peace of mind.
+He estimates he’ll lose around $10,000 on the car but figures that’s the price of peace of mind.

 “I’m going to be doing my best to get rid of this vehicle,” he said.